 Make sure the images you use are copyright-free or your own.
 You can find copyright-free images on Pixabay, Flikr, and other sites.

 You could also use GIFs, which is a great way to add “reactions” into your blog – making it more relatable.

 Titles are another crucial part of great content.
-You could actually write a killer blog, but the title doesn’t attract people – it needs to be eye-catching and exciting.
+You could write a killer blog, but the title doesn’t attract people – it needs to be eye-catching and exciting.

 As with everything, make sure the title will attract your reader.
-It needs to be something that you know will interest them and make them actually want to click on your page.
+It needs to be something that you know will interest them and make them want to click on your page.